Four steps between the doormat and the deadline.

 A full translation and a plain-language summary, in your language — not bureaucratic Dutch, not dictionary fragments.
 The original stays alongside, so you can always verify.

-Two facts decide everything in this letter: €2,847 and June 19, 2026.
+Two facts decide this letter: €2,847 and July 24.
 BlueLetter pulls them out of the prose and puts them where you can't miss them.

 The deadline becomes a push notification and a calendar event — set before you've put the letter down.
 Late-payment fines start at €68.
 They never get the chance.